Repeat formula

 Using the index as a key prevents Nordcraft from making optimizations.
 Use a unique identifier, like a database ID or content hash.
 Duplicate keys disable performance optimizations.

-The repeat key formula enhances performance in several ways:
+The repeat key formula improves performance of your project in several ways:

 - Enables Nordcraft to track specific items across renders

-- Allows reuse of DOM elements instead of recreating them
+- Allows reuse of page elements instead of recreating them

 - Prevents unnecessary re-rendering of unchanged items